AngelGris/fukuda-project/readme.md

 # Fukuda Project
 ## Mosaic images generator

 Fukuda Project takes an image as input and recreates it using other small images as mosaics.
+It's written in **Python 2** and uses **OpenCV** for images handling.

 ### Example
 **Input**